atruong39/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 6: Setting an SSH Key

-So far, we have had to use our password several times and after a certain point it can become tedious.
+So far, we have had to use our password every time we wanted to connect to `ieng6` and after a certain point it can become tedious.
 A solution to this is using `ssh` keys which create a pair of files called a *private key* and a *public key*.
 You copy the *public key* onto a specific location on the server, and the *private key* in a specific location on the client.
 Then, `ssh` can use these files instead of your password.

 To start, enter the following command: